jonreid/ViewControllerPresentationSpy/README.md

 }
 ```

-### How can I invoke the block associated with a UIAlertAction?
+### How can I invoke the closure associated with a UIAlertAction?

 Go through the steps above to present your alert or action sheet.
-Then call `executeActionForButton(withTitle:)` on your `AlertVerifier` with the button title.
+Then call `executeAction(forButton:)` on your `AlertVerifier` with the button title.
 For example:

 ```swift